yeghor/FICE-DSA-C-Labs/README.md

 - Lab №2: Algorithms that calculate hardcoded expression that contains nested math operations, like:
   - $\sum_{i=1}^{n} a_i = a_1 + a_2 + \dots + a_n$
   - $\prod_{i=1}^{n} a_i = a_1 \cdot a_2 \cdot \dots \cdot a_n$
-  First algorithm uses **Nested Loops** approach, which has $O(n^2)$ time complexity, otherwise second algorithm uses **Dynamic Programing** simple memoization approach that is much more efficient and has $O(log(n))$ time complexity.
+  First algorithm uses **Nested Loops** approach, which has $O(n^2)$ time complexity, otherwise second algorithm uses **Dynamic Programming** simple memoization approach that is much more efficient and has $O(log(n))$ time complexity.
 - Lab №3: Inner spiral ordered matrix traversal with positioned elements printing.
 Algorithm travels through matrix and visualizes its path on console.
+- Lab №4: Matrix binary *(most left variation)* search exclusively in the first row and the last column.
+With parametrized matrix creatation, allowing to control ascending/descending order and duplicates existense.

+All labs were completed by myself with minimal AI help.

 # Usage